Afcon 2021 Qualifier: Harambee Stars' result in Egypt 'perfect' - Dawo | Goal.com

 “This was a collective effort and everyone from the players and the coaches deserve credit.
 If the coach had picked a relatively poor squad then results would have been equally poor and they would have shared the blame,” explained Dawo.

-“Good results are always assured when the coach picks a good team there is no two ways about it.”
+“Good results are always assured when the coach picks a good team there are no two ways about it.”

 Dawo now wants coach Francis Kimanzi and his team to go for a win when they host the Pharaohs in the reverse fixture.